fisherxue/git-tutorial/docs/index.md

 4. Staged (files are in the staging area)

 <fig>
+Figure demonstrating how changes move between the four states in Git

 `git status` is the command used to check which (untracked, modified) changes have been made in your local repository.
 It will return something like: